daniaalhayk/golf-ball-simulator/README.md

 - npm (comes with Node.js)

 ### Installation
-in your VScode terminal -or any bash terminal-
-navigate to the distination you want to clone this project to then run the following bash commands :
+In your VS Code terminal — or any Bash‑compatible terminal — navigate to the directory where you want to clone this project.
+Then run the following commands:

 1. **Clone the repository**
    ```bash